How to Eliminate Harmful Insects in Your Garden

 Cleanliness Keeps the Pests Away

 You already know that you can keep harmful pests out of your house by keeping the house clean.
 Keep that in mind when it comes to your garden.
 Dish soap makes a wonderful pest repellant.
+Use that or call pest control minneapolis to get help with the situation.
 Add a bit of dish soap to some water.
 Mist your plants with this mixture.
 Be sure to include the bottom of the leaves and the soil.
 Apply this mixture in the morning and rinse it off in the afternoon or evening.
 This will keep the harmful insects off your plants.
 At the same time you rinse it off to avoid allowing the mixture to do any damage to the plants.

 Talk to people at your farmer’s market and local nurseries.
 They have experience and can help you learn how to eliminate harmful insects in your garden.